lammps/lammps/doc/src/molecule.rst

 * *Special Bond Counts, Special Bonds* = special neighbor info
 * *Shake Flags, Shake Atoms, Shake Bond Types* = SHAKE info

+For the Types, Bonds, Angles, Dihedrals, and Impropers sections,  each atom, bond, etc. type can be listed either as a number (numeric type) or as an alphanumeric :doc:`type label <labelmap>`.
+Type labels must begin with letter, and a label map must have previously been defined by a :doc:`labelmap <labelmap>` or :doc:`read_data <read_data>` command.

 If a Bonds section is specified then the Special Bond Counts and Special Bonds sections can also be used, if desired, to explicitly list the 1-2, 1-3, 1-4 neighbors within the molecule topology (see